bukinoshita/sync-users-service/.github/log.md

 ## Apr 15 10:30PM

 Okay, i'm not receiving events when changing user data.
 The `request url` is verified and the workspace events were created.
 Need to figure it out how to trigger an event

+## Apr 15 10:45PM

+I figured it out that I needed to add the app to my workspace LOL